scalable-ml-deep-learning/predicting-snow-conditions/README.md

 <img src="./src/images/pipelines_diagram.png" alt="pipelines diagram" width="100%"/>

 ### Data Model
-The first thing to look for when dealing with a prediction service is to look for good quality data that is updated regualrly.
+The first thing to do when dealing with a prediction service is to look for good quality data that is updated regularly.
 In this project we are dealing with data that is updated every day from a verified source.

 To predict the snow level we need to think which factors contribute the most to its increase/decrease.
 The ones used in this project are taken from [Open-Meteo](https://open-meteo.com/) and are the following:
 * Weathercode: Weather condition as a numeric code.
 Follow WMO weather interpretation codes.